 This shows variation in GDP per capita of $100,000 to $118 in the poorest countries.

-There are several difficulties in measuring living standards.
+However, there are several difficulties in using GDP to measure living standards.

 1. Purchasing Power Parity.
 When comparing living standards between different countries, it is important to take into account different purchasing power parity’s (PPP) – GDP per capita in $ terms does not necessarily reflect the local purchasing power of a country.
 For example, in Namibia incomes may be quite low – say $1,000 per capita.
 However, living costs are likely to be much lower in Namibia than say the US.
 With $1,000 you can buy a lot more in Namibia than in the UK or US.
 Therefore, it is important to take these factors into consideration when comparing living standards between countries

-2. Economic Activity Not Measured.
+2. Economic activity not measured.
 Some countries may have large ‘black market’ or economic activity that isn’t measured by official statistics.
-For example, in a country like Namibia there is likely to be significant degree of subsistence farming.
+For example, in a country like Namibia, there is likely to be a significant degree of subsistence farming.
 This makes zero contribution to GDP statistics because nothing is officially produced, but people may have decent living standards.

 5. Poverty.
-Living standards needs to take into account how income and expenditure is distributed through society.
-A country may have high GDP per capita but sill have significant poverty.
+Living standards need to take into account how income and expenditure are distributed through society.
+A country may have high GDP per capita but still have significant poverty.
 Other measures of living standards, such as Human Development Index (HDI), try to include these factors.

 6. Intangibles.
-Living standards is not just about consumption of goods and services.
-Arguably a key factor in living standards is issues such as degree of individual liberty/democracy and freedom.
+Living standards are not just about consumption of goods and services.
+Arguably a key factor in living standards is issues such as a degree of individual liberty/democracy and freedom.
 This becomes difficult to quantify from an economic perspective.

-8. What do we mean by living standards.
+8. What do we mean by living standards?
 Some may think of living standards through financial measures (e.g. income e.t.c).
-Others may place less emphasis on this and focus on issues such as ‘general well-being’ happiness.
+Others may place less emphasis on this and focus on issues such as the environment, ‘general well-being’ and levels of happiness.